Gang of 22

 The Gang of 22 was a group of Fianna Fáil TDs (members of parliament) who were opposed to the leadership of Charles Haughey in the early 1980s.
 The very evident division within the Fianna Fáil parliamentary party left a deep split in the organisation.
+The name is a reference to the Gang of Four, a political faction in the People's Republic of China who were imprisoned after the death of Mao Zedong.

+Background

 The origins of the "Gang of 22" was when Desmond O'Malley challenged Charles Haughey for the leadership of Fianna Fáil in 1983.
 Disillusioned with the unwillingness of O'Malley, George Colley and their supporters to act, a motion of no confidence against Charles Haughey's leadership was put forward by Charlie McCreevy on his own initiative.
 This forced O'Malley's hand and he had to declare his intention to stand against Haughey.
 The vote failed by 55 votes to 22.

 Those who made up the Gang of 22 were: